-How to Launch Your First Google Ads Remarketing Campaign
+How To Launch Your First Google Ads Remarketing Campaign

 The campaign settings can make or break performance.
 When they are not properly managed or maintained, expect some volatility in performance.
 These include:

-- “Observation vs. Target” setting
+- “Observation vs. Target” setting.

-- Bid Strategy setting
+- Bid Strategy setting.

-- Targeting Expansion setting
+- Targeting Expansion setting.

-- Location setting
+- Location setting.

-- Frequency Cap setting
+- Frequency Cap setting.

-When adding audiences to a remarketing campaign, choose the “Targeting” setting instead of “Observation”.
+When adding audiences to a remarketing campaign, choose the “Targeting” setting instead of “Observation.”

-By keeping it at “Observation” mode, audience targeting is not narrowed at all.
+By keeping it in “Observation” mode, audience targeting is not narrowed at all.

 When selecting a bid strategy, be sure to select one based on your goals.

-For example, if you are to use “Target CPA” and set the bid too low, Google will throttle impressions and the campaign will be at risk to serve.
+For example, if you are to use “Target CPA” and set the bid too low, Google will throttle impressions, and the campaign will be at risk to serve.

 Lastly, be competitive with bids because the targeted audiences have already been introduced to your brand.

-The next setting, “Targeting Expansion,” is one that Google has conveniently hidden within the Ad Group settings.
+The next setting, “Optimized targeting,” is one that Google has conveniently hidden within the Ad Group settings.

-Always set this to zero in a remarketing campaign.
+Always keep this off in a remarketing campaign.

 If you went through the trouble of creating a targeted list, why on earth would Google want us to expand to lookalike users in the same campaign?

-The default setting is “People in, or who show interest, in your targeted locations”.
+The default setting is “People in, or who show interest, in your targeted locations.”

-While this is the recommended setting according to Google, I recommend changing to “in or regularly in targeted location.”
+While this is the recommended setting according to Google, I recommend changing it to “in or regularly in targeted location.”

 By changing it to the middle selection below, it allows for narrower targeting.

-Lastly, frequency cap settings are still important because seeing the same ad multiple times per day creates a bad user experience.
+Lastly, frequency cap settings are still important because seeing the same ad multiple times daily creates a bad user experience.

 Be sure to set frequency caps at a moderate level per user.